Knowledge-enhanced Agents for Interactive Text Games: Results Analysis

-\para{Performance variations across architectures.} To study further the isolated effect of different types of injected knowledge, we compare the model performance with and without knowledge injection for the three models.
-The RL-based DRRN model is most responsive to affordances, with 9/10 tasks showing the best performance after affordances are included (Table \ref{tab:best}), leading to a 4\% relative increase in performance (Table~\ref{tab:affordance_pca}).
+\textbf{Performance variations across architectures.} To study further the isolated effect of different types of injected knowledge, we compare the model performance with and without knowledge injection for the four models.
+The RL-based DRRN model benefits from affordances most consistently, with 9/10 tasks showing the best performance after affordances are included (Table \ref{tab:best}), leading to a 4\% relative increase in performance (Table~\ref{tab:affordance_pca}).
 The DRRN model relies on exploring the action space to learn optimal policies, and providing affordance information allowed the model to narrow down the search space and focus on actions that lead to successful outcomes.
-RoBERTa also benefits greatly from including affordances, leading to a relative increase of 48\% compared to the baselines.
-Affordances improve the score of the KG-A2C method in 6/10 cases, yet, the overall improvement over the baseline is marginal.
+In terms of the overall impact across tasks, the LM variants, RoBERTa and Swift, benefit the most on average from including affordances, leading to a relative increase of 48\% and 8\% respectively, over the baselines.
+Affordances improve the score of the KG-A2C method in 6/10 cases, yet, the overall improvement over this baseline is marginal.
 For DRRN and KG-A2C, in slightly over half of the cases, integrating MCA improves performance in selecting the next best action by 2\% relative to the baseline.
 Interestingly, MCA improves over the RoBERTa baseline by approximately 8\% in relative terms, despite only helping in 3/10 tasks.
+Furthermore, eliminating the action history proves advantageous for Swift.